fathimasameeratm/Customer-Analytics-System/README.md

 ## 📌 Overview

-This project is an end-to-end customer analytics system that captures real-time customer data using computer vision, predicts gender using a trained machine learning model, and generates insights through data analysis and visualization.
+This project is an end-to-end customer analytics system that captures real-time customer data using computer vision, predicts gender using a custom trained machine learning model, and generates insights through data analysis and visualization.

 ---